-There is evidence to show that the basic human rights of PWDs are violated within their homes, workplaces and wider communities.
+There is evidence to show that the basic human rights of Persons Living With Disabilities are violated within their homes, workplaces and the wider communities.
 For example, it is very common for parents or guardians to deny children with physical or mental disabilities the right to education.

-TRAC FM will work with the National Union of Persons with Disabilities in Uganda (NUDIPU) on a national campaign to drum up awareness of disability rights.
-This campaign will harness the power of interactive radio programming to share lived experiences of PWDs and TRAC FM’s SMS polling software to collect citizen-generated data to establish a strong data-driven advocacy campaign.
+The Disability Rights Awareness Campaign harnessed the power of interactive radio programming to share lived experiences of Persons With Disabilities and TRAC FM’s SMS polling software collected citizen-generated data that facilitated a strong data-driven advocacy campaign.

 (i).
 Use of mini-radio drama series translated in 9 major local languages to bring the plight of the often silenced or overlooked persons with disabilities to light.
 The Radio drama offers a unique experience for minority voices to tell their stories through an engaging and entertaining format.
 You can listen to the drama episodes below

 (ii).
 Use of Polls that rely on TRAC FM’s SMS polling software to collect public opinions to inform advocacy interventions.
 Under the polls, a nationwide average of 10.000 radio listeners responds to each Poll question by sending an SMS to TRAC FM’s toll-free short-code.
 The responses collected are processed into infographic information for consumption by the wider community.Below are links to individual polls.